-The following is a protocol for harvesting cells from a confluent T75 or T225 flask and preparing them for plating in an assay plate at the desired concentration (optimal cell density).
-The protocol assumes that the cells have been cultured in their specified cell culture media.
-The cell culture medium comprises of the cell line-specific AssayComplete Cell Culture Reagent mixed with its associated components provided in the Cell Culture Kit and supplemented with appropriate selection antibiotics.
+The following is a protocol for harvesting cells from a T75 flask (with cell density of 1 x 106 cells/mL) and preparing them for plating in an assay plate at the desired concentration (optimal cell density).
+The protocol assumes that cells have been cultured in their specified cell culture medium.
+The cell culture medium comprises of the cell line-specific AssayComplete Cell Culture Reagent mixed with its associated components provided in the AssayComplete Cell Culture Kit and supplemented with appropriate selection antibiotics.

-Culturing the target cells in cell culture medium without selection antibiotics in a 37°C and 5% CO2 humidified incubator for 48 hours before use in the KILR assay may increase assay performance.
-Culturing for less than 48 hours may be acceptable, but should be determined empirically.
-Refer to the KILR Cell Line-specific datasheet for recommended cell culturing and plating requirements.
+Culturing the target cells in cell culture medium without selection antibiotics in a 37°C and 5% CO2 humidified incubator for 48 hours before running the KILR assay may increase assay performance.
+A shorter incubation time maybe acceptable, but needs to be determined empirically.
+Refer to the KILR Cell Line-specific datasheet for cell culture and plating requirements.